 The following adverse reactions are discussed in other sections of the labeling:

-- Serious and sometimes fatal hypersensitivity reaction [see BOXED WARNING, WARNINGS AND PRECAUTIONS].
+- Serious skin and hypersensitivity reactions [see WARNINGS AND PRECAUTIONS]

 Clinical Trials Experience

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

 In five randomized, double-blind, controlled trials, 1,399 subjects with acute uncomplicated influenza received a single dose of RAPIVAB, administered intravenously or intramuscularly, at doses up to 600 mg.
 Among the 664 subjects receiving RAPIVAB 600 mg (intravenous or intramuscular), the most commonly observed adverse reaction was diarrhea, occurring at a rate of 8% versus 7% in subjects receiving placebo.
 No subject receiving RAPIVAB 600 mg experienced a serious adverse event and less than 1% discontinued study because of an adverse reaction.

 Clinically significant laboratory abnormalities (DAIDS Grade 2-4) listed in Table 2 occurred more frequently in subjects treated with RAPIVAB 600 mg (intravenous or intramuscular) than placebo.
 Only events occurring at ≥ 2% are included.

 Table 2: Laboratory Abnormalities Occurring in ≥ 2% of Subjects Treated with RAPIVAB 600 mg

 |Laboratory Parameter Abnormalitya||RAPIVAB 600 mg||Placebo|